Processed with VSCO with a6 preset

 • Bordier further enhances its famous butter with the powerful taste of roasted buckwheat.
 Its crunchy groats delight the palate.

-• Kasha (grilled buckwheat groats), with its natural hazelnut flavour, makes a great addition to yoghurts and salads.
+• Kasha Kasha (grilled buckwheat groats), with its natural hazelnut flavour, makes a great addition to yoghurts and salads.

 • And for true indulgence, buckwheat goes perfectly with chocolate!
 Mademoiselle Breizh has a whole range of products made from buckwheat on offer, including a spread and a delicious granola.